trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 - Move your KeePassXC kbdx file to your Cryptomator vault
 - Congrats!
 You now can access your new password database from any computer with Internet access, Cryptomator, and your OnlyKey.

 {% include tip.html content="So now your passwords are very secure, but you need to make sure they aren't so secure that you lock yourself out.
 Create a backup of both your KeePassXC database and your [OnlyKey](#secure-encrypted-backup-anywhere) and keep it somewhere safe, like in an actual safe.
 If you don't keep your Cryptomator password and KeePassXC password on your OnlyKey make sure you have a backup of those as well.
-Be to keep your OnlyKey backup passphrase in a safe location too in case you forget." %}
+Be sure to keep your OnlyKey backup passphrase in a safe location too in case you forget." %}

-Mobile Setup and usage (Coming soon!)

 **What is needed to use the challenge-response feature?**
 No setup is required, OnlyKey generates a private key for HMAC SHA1 automatically when the device is first configured.
 After creating the KeePassXC database you will be prompted to press any button on OnlyKey (flashes yellow) to unlock your KeePassXC database.
 Additionally, since OnlyKey also stores static passwords you can use OnlyKey to store your KeePassXC master password in one of the available slots.

 **What is challenge-response?**
-Your passwords are stored in an encrypted Keepass container, in addition to requiring a master password to decrypt this a response (HMAC SHA1) from OnlyKey is required.
+Your passwords are stored in an encrypted Keepass container, in addition to requiring a master password to decrypt, a response (HMAC SHA1) from OnlyKey is required.
 The OnlyKey flashes yellow and you must press a button on OnlyKey.
 By requiring a master password and an OnlyKey, your accounts are protected by two layers of security.
 This solution is more secure than software password managers that only rely on a master password.
 Here is a threat model explaining why -

 In order to unlock your KeePassXC database a hacker would need four things:
 - Access to your computer (where the KeePass database resides)